jfrog/jfrog-cli/documentation/CLI-for-JFrog-Xray.md

 The command will detect the package manager used by the project automatically.
 It requires version 3.29.0 or above of Xray and also version 2.13.0 or above of JFrog CLI.

+The command also supports **Vulnerability Contextual Analysis** for Python and Javacript projects.
+Vulnerability Contextual Analysis uses the project (code) context to eliminate false positive reports on vulnerabilities that are not applicable.
+This feature is designed to provide developers with the ability to reduce the time spent assessing and remediating vulnerabilities.
+Read more about this [here](https://jfrog.com/help/r/jfrog-security-documentation/vulnerability-contextual-analysis)

 ---
 **Note**

-> * Before running the command, ensure that the project dependencies are already cached on the local file-system, by running the appropriate command of the relevant package manager.
-For example - **npm install** or **nuget restore**.
+> The **Vulnerability Contextual Analysis** feature requires the **Advanced Security Package** to be enabled on your JFrog Platform instance.
+To enable the Advanced Security Package, contact us using [this](https://jfrog.com/advanced-security-contact-us/) form.
-> * The _**jf audit**_ command does not extract the internal content of the scanned dependencies.
-This means that if a package includes other vulnerable components, they may not be shown as part of the results.
-This is contrary to the _**jf scan**_ command, which drills down into the package content.
+> The **jf audit** command does not extract the internal content of the scanned dependencies.
+This means that if a package includes other vulnerable components bundled inside the binary, they may not be shown as part of the results.
+This is contrary to the **jf scan** command, which drills down into the package content.
 ---

 |                       |                                                                                                                                                                                                                                                                                                                                                                |